 Funky finger morning sessions take place daily.
-This is where the children will be coming into school and will go straight to their allocated animal groups where a personalised activity will be set up to help improve and progress their fine motor and gross motor skills.
+This is where the children will be coming into school and will go straight to their allocated animal groups where a personalised activity will be set up to help improve and progress their fine motor and gross motor skills as well as current learning.